Juicy heart-shaped strawberries have much more to offer beyond sweetness and flavour, they are full of health benefits.

 They are considered to be one of the healthiest fruits.
-They are packed with antioxidants, lower blood pressure and protect your heart.
-Also, full of essential vitamins and minerals, they are also sodium, cholesterol and fat-free.
+They are packed with antioxidants, lower blood pressure, and protect your heart.
+Also, full of essential vitamins and minerals, and are also sodium, cholesterol, and fat-free.

 Contains 54 calories in 1 cup of strawberries (sliced, 166g) which is 1/3 of the calories in a banana.

 We do not rejoice in victories.
 We rejoice when a new kind of cotton is grown and when strawberries bloom in Israel. – Golda Meir